WIPO Lex: Collections

 The WIPO Lex database consists of three collections: IP laws, WIPO and other IP-related treaties, and IP judgments.
 WIPO Lex maintains IP legal collections for approximately 200 jurisdictions.
 The Database is curated and updated by experts, to provide up-to-date information on evolving IP laws, policies and their interpretations.

+Laws

 The WIPO Lex laws collection contains legal instruments including constitutions, main IP laws and regulations, IP-related laws and IP legal literature.
 The legislative content covers 20 subject matter areas, including patents, copyright, trademarks, utility models, industrial designs, geographical indications, traditional knowledge, plant variety protection, trade secrets, and others.

+Treaties

 The WIPO Lex treaties collection consists of both WIPO-administered treaties and related regulations and administrative documents, as well as other multilateral and regional IP treaties.

+Judgements

 The WIPO Lex judgments collection (WIPO Judicial Institute) was added in 2020, and consists of leading judicial decisions on IP, organized by jurisdiction, subject matter, issuing authority, and type of procedure.
+By the end of 2024, this collection reported that it held 1,700 court decisions representing 46 jurisdictions.

 WIPO Lex supports other IP legal databases, including UPOV Lex, and collections of laws concerning traditional knowledge, trademarks, and industrial designs.

+In 2024, as part of its strategy on Standard Essential Patents (SEP), WIPO created a new collection of laws on WIPO Lex that brings together patents protecting inventions that are essential to the implementation of a standard relating to a specific technology.